-- drinks will be placed in the Pruitt Hall Athletic Training Room to be used at the discretion of the opposing team.
-Also, the athletic training students assigned to the opposing team will provide any service deemed appropriate for the opposing team. - The home locker room group will be responsible for setting up 1 water cooler, 1 cooler of Powerade and cups in our 9. locker room 2 hours prior to the game.
+- 8. Post game drinks will be provided to the opposing team after each home game.
+The opposing locker room group will be responsible for acquiring 75 12-ounce soft drinks and icing them prior to the opposing teams' arrival.
+The drinks will be placed in the Pruitt Hall Athletic Training Room to be used at the discretion of the opposing team.
+Also, the athletic training students assigned to the opposing team will provide any service deemed appropriate for the opposing team. - 9.
+The home locker room group will be responsible for setting up 1 water cooler, 1 cooler of Powerade and cups in our locker room 2 hours prior to the game.
 They will also make sure that the orange locker room kit is set up.
 They will stay in the locker room as long as players are there to assist with any of their needs.
 At 10 minutes prior to halftime they will set up 30 cups of water and 30 cups of Powerade.
 They will also have at least 5 ice bags made prior to the players returning to the locker room.
 After halftime they will clean and return all supplies and equipment to its proper storage place. - 10.
 Away game responsibility.
 Prior to leaving on Fridays, the athletic training students who will travel with the team will report for loading of the bus and van. (usually this is done after Thursday's practice) The following is a list of material that goes under the bus: a pre-set number of drinks iced in ice chests (clearly marked Friday or Saturday), 4 ice chests with ice, and 4 water coolers with ice only.
 Each bus also must have 1 water cooler with ice, cups, and 1 orange kit on it.
 The following items are placed on the equipment van:

+• 2 water coolers for • physician's kit

+Powerade • 10 sleeves of cups

+2 ice towel buckets • Field Supply Trunk 4 water sprayers

+and 6 towels • 1 hose 2 pair of crutches

+♦ Powerade packets ♦ Cramer Tape Supply 1 spine board

+♦ 4 time out water Kit 2 taping tables

+bottles and 2 holders • 2 cup holders 1 package of air splints

+11 .
+1. 991.1 31 1.1 31 1

-- 2 water coolers for 10 sleeves of cups Powerade Field Supply Trunk 2 ice towel buckets 1 hose and 6 towels Cramer Tape Supply Powerade packets Kit 4 time out water 2 cup holders splints bottles and 2 holders physician's kit - 11.
-All individual athletic training student responsibilities will be outlined in the game assignment sheet issued each week to those assigned to work the game.
+11. All individual athletic training student responsibilities will be outlined in the game assignment sheet issued each week to those assigned to work the game.